 Justices Clear Same-Sex Parents To Be On Birth Certificates

-Law360, New York (June 26, 2017, 5:55 PM EDT) -- Since Arkansas law requires a mother’s male spouse to be named on her child’s birth certificate, even if he’s not the biological father, the state must also allow same-sex partners to be listed on those documents, the U.S. Supreme Court ruled Monday.
+By Dani Kass (June 26, 2017, 5:55 PM EDT) -- Since Arkansas law requires a mother's male spouse to be named on her child's birth certificate, even if he's not the biological father, the state must also allow same-sex partners to be listed on those documents, the U.S. Supreme Court ruled Monday.

 In a per curiam opinion, all but three justices said an Arkansas Supreme Court ruling that same-sex partners could be blocked from being listed on birth certificates is unconstitutional under Obergefell v.
 Hodges, the landmark 2015 case legalizing same-sex marriage nationwide.
 Justice Neil Gorsuch, joined by Justices Clarence Thomas and Samuel Alito, dissented.

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!